On the structure of the sandpile identity element on Sierpinski gasket graphs: Introduction

-where $d(x)$ is the shortest path distance from $x$ to the three corners in $SG$. \item For all post-critically finite points $x\in V_*$ it holds \end{enumerate} \end{theorem} The proof of Theorem \ref{thm:main} relies on decomposing the sandpile identity into the distance to the nearest corner vertex and a function with constant Laplacian in the interior of the gasket.
+where $\mathsf{d}(x)$ is the shortest path distance from $x$ to the three corners in $SG$. \item For all post-critically finite points $x\in V_*$ it holds that \end{enumerate} \end{theorem} Before proving Theorem \ref{thm:main}, we give an informal and intuitive description of the different scaling factors and objects appearing in the statement: \begin{itemize} \item The factor $5^n$ represents the time acceleration factor required for random walks on $SG_n$ to converge to a continuous Brownian motion on the Sierpinski gasket $SG$. \item The constant $8/3$ corresponds to the asymptotic average chip density of the sandpile identity element $\mathsf{id}_n$ as $n \rightarrow \infty$; see Figure \ref{fig:identity_gasket}. \item The scaling constant $4$ emerges naturally from the standard convention used to relate the discrete and continuum Laplacians (and their inverse Green's functions) on $SG$. \item The measure $\mu$ denotes the standard self-similar probability measure on $SG$. \end{itemize} The proof of Theorem \ref{thm:main} relies on decomposing the sandpile identity into the distance to the nearest corner vertex and a function with constant Laplacian in the interior of the gasket.
 More precisely, after convolving the sandpile identity with the stopped Green function on $SG_n$, we obtain $g_n * \mathsf{id}_n = \frac{8}{3}\, h_n - \frac{1}{3}\, d_n$, where $d_n$ denotes the distance to the closest corner, and $h_n$ is the function with Laplacian equal to $1$ at every non-corner vertex of $SG_n$ and value $0$ at the corners.
 Using results from analysis on fractals, we then deduce the limits stated in Theorem \ref{thm:main}.

 \textbf{Outline.} Section \ref{sec:prelim} introduces the abelian sandpile model, the Sierpiński gasket $SG$ and its approximation graphs $SG_n$, and the necessary tools from analysis on fractals used in the proof of Theorem \ref{thm:main}.
 In Section \ref{sec:decomp}, we establish the key ingredient: a decomposition of the sandpile identity on the approximation graphs into a function with constant Laplacian and the distance to the nearest corner.
 Finally, in Section \ref{sec:scaling}, we prove Theorem \ref{thm:main}: Proposition \ref{prop:I1} is \ref{I1}, Proposition \ref{prop:I2} is \ref{I2}, and Proposition \ref{prop:I3} is \ref{I3}.